Jogi (2005 film)

 Gurukiran scored the music, while director Prem penned lyrics for all the songs.
 The audio, released by Ashwini Audio, was a critical and commercial success.
-The film turned out as highest grossing Kannada movie of the year 2005.

 Plot

 The film is narrated in a non-linear fashion, with the use of several multiple flashbacks.
 In the opening scene, a dreaded underworld don is brutally hacked to death by unknown assailants.
 The police arrive at the crime scene and arrest the unknown assailant revealed as the superstar hero of the movie.
 The murder is revealed to be the handiwork of a novice, Madesha alias Jogi who works in a roadside tea stall.

 In the meantime, news about the murder reaches the echelons of the underworld.
 A rival gang of the slain don bails out Madesha from the lock-up and requests him to be their associate.
 Madesha rejects their offer and returns to his tea stall.
 An inquisitive trainee journalist Nivedhitha (Jennifer Kotwal) is eager to know about Madesha and requests an appointment with him.
 Despite trailing Madesha for several days, she is unable to interview him.
 Subsequently, she meets an old woman (Arundathi Nag) from a remote village, who has come in search of her lost son.
 After listening to her story, Nivedhitha assures her that she will locate her son.

 In a flashback, it is revealed that the old lady's son is none other than Madesha.
 Madesha originally hailed from a village called Singanallur near the Male Mahadeshwara Temple and lived with his parents.
 His father (Ramesh Bhat) earned his living as a Jogi - a wandering minstrel, who went from one household to another and collected alms in return for singing, but is too ill to continue leaving Madesha to work instead.
 While he is out, his father dies, leaving him and his mother devastated.
 Enticed by his childhood friend, who flaunts his success, Madesha decides to try his luck in the city.

 Jogi's anxious mother comes to the city in search of him.
 Jogi is convinced by underworld dons that if he takes up arms, it would be easy for him to find his mother.
 After doing another job for the gang, he learns his mother is in Bengaluru and goes to a newspaper to add a notice.
 Niveditha and Bhagyakka both arrive at newspaper place at the same time, but they never see each other.
 Niveditha meets Jogi and tells her his story: